Franciskid/WebDataBikes/README.md

 Welcome on our project page !

 To launch the project
-- run the fuseki-server.bat in the fuseki folder
+- run the fuseki/fuseki-server.bat in the fuseki folder
 - Go to the fuseki server : localhost:3030
 - create dataset bikes
-- run node populate_fuseki.js to populate the fuseki database bikes
+- run node "fuseki Data code/populate_fuseki.js" to populate the fuseki database bikes
-- run app.py
+- run Flask/app.py
 - Go to the flask app server : localhost:5000

 Enjoy!